madibalive/chao_backend/readme.md

-# TypeScript node starter
+# Chaotalk Backend Server TypeScript

-Purpose of this template is to get started in minutes with nodejs and typscript and all the workflow already setup red or very minimum configuration required\*
+Purpose of this project is to server as the backend for sample realtime chat application using socket io and node js \*

 ## Pre-reqs